 I know many of you must be unfamiliar with this term.
 Just type “social media manager jobs” on any employment website and you will find how huge the demand for this job is.

 Most of you must be thinking it is all about writing content, posting memes, and videos.
 Well, this is also a part of the job but besides these, many other responsibilities also lie on the shoulder of a company’s social media account manager.

 The main responsibility of social media managers lies in enhancing the online presence of a company by promoting it on different social media channels.
 Their everyday work involves writing and posting crispy and engaging content, creating and/or posting sharable videos and images, monitoring and responding to audience comments on the posts.

 In short, they are representative of a brand or company across all social channels and are responsible for creating brand awareness and connecting with the audience through these channels.

 Learn to Create appealing social media posts with the Best Content Writing Course

-With a diverse set of responsibilities, social media managers have to play versatile roles not only as a manager, but also as a marketer, strategist, analyst, designer, copyeditor, and customer service rep. Depending on the scale of a company, they are required to perform some or all the following tasks/responsibilities:
+With a diverse set of responsibilities, social media managers have to play versatile roles not only as a manager, but also as marketers, strategists, analysts, designers, copyeditors, and customer service reps.
+Depending on the scale of a company, they are required to perform some or all the following tasks/responsibilities:

 - Handling and promoting all the social media accounts of a company, including building out new ones